Travel Info for the Undergraduate ALFALFA Team Workshop

 If you expect to be delayed, please call at least one

 contact person, preferably more than one.
-Contact phone numbers are
+Contact phone numbers will be shared.

 Everyone will be accommodated on the Green Bank Observatory grounds.

-Faculty will be accommodated in rooms in the residence hall
+Faculty will be accommodated in rooms in several houses onsite

 and/or "chaperone" room at the bunkhouse.